gatsbywpthemes/gatsby-wp-themes/examples/ginger-new/README.md

 What is the url structure of any paginated content on your WordPress website?
 By default, WordPress uses `page` as the prefix, that means it preceeds page numbers by the `page` keyword (`page/2`, `page/3`, ...).
 You should skip this setting, unless your changed the pagination url format on your WordPress site.

 ---

-**addWordPressComments** (optional)
-`(type: Boolean, default: true)`

-Whether WordPress comments should be activated.

-If left `true`, the comments will be displayed for posts that have comments status set to "Allow Comments".
-Commenting on your Gatsby site work similarily to commenting on your WordPress site.
-The main difference is that **we only support two levels of comments nesting.** Under the hood, comments are fetched from WordPress and updated on WordPress (and refetched if necessary) with Apollo Client.
-Consequently, some of your WordPress Discussion settings applies to your Gatsby comments, in particular: email notifications, moderation and blocking rules.

----